aHeraud/agb/README.md

 BUGS:

     1. Pokemon Red
         a.
-Intro sprites (Pf Oak, Gary) are black boxes
+Sprites on edge of screen disappear
         b.
-Sprites on edge of screen disappear
-        c.
 Some sprites are transparent when they shouldn't be (ex: characters in pf oaks lab)
-        d.
-Pokemon sprites in battle are black boxes